duken72/duken72.github.io/_posts/2020-10-14-Why-Robotics.md

 I remember me having these science books for kids, then just running up-and-down the house, sitting on the terrace at noon, with the scorching heat from the sun.. okay that was a bit over-exaggerated.. anywho, with a magnifying glass, i was so excited burning all the dry leaves, and box.. no, boxes of matches

-gotta say, those days, i was not so much of an environment-friendly kid.. i enjoyed watching things being burned :)
+Gotta say, those days, i was not so much of an environment-friendly kid.. i enjoyed watching things being burned :)

 A strong, yet.. naïve belief, which I used to have, that a kind of mathematics and physics blood running in my vein.. has long been the perfect justification for me, why all the principles and patterns of how the world works always fill my mind with wonders.. and that.. the whole world will soon in the grasp of my tiny hands.